ankitects/anki-manual/src/deck-options.md

 ### Learning cards vs graduated cards
 The settings on this section will only affect new cards, still in [learning](https://docs.ankiweb.net/studying.html?#learning) mode.
-Once the card is graduated (it has been learnt), it will enter [reviewing](https://docs.ankiweb.net/studying.html?#reviewing) mode and the settings in this sectios are no longer applicable to them.
+Once the card is graduated (it has been learnt), it will enter [reviewing](https://docs.ankiweb.net/studying.html?#reviewing) mode and the settings in this section are no longer applicable to them.

 The difference between a graduated card and a card in learning phase is , basically, that a card in learning phase doesn’t have ease, so